TravelGuide/TravelGuide/README.md

 **ArchTypes - Stream and Details - HEMANTH**

 The following **required** functionality is completed:
-* [ ] User can **scroll through current popular travel plans**
+* [ ] User can **scroll** through current popular travel plans
-* [ ] User can **search for travel plans at a particular destination and/or can use phone's location services**
+* [ ] User can **search** for travel plans at a particular destination and/or can use phone's **location services**
-* [ ] User can **select and add any travel plan to his personal account**
+* [ ] User can select and **add** any travel plan to his personal account
-* [ ] For each **plan displayed, user can see the following details:**
+* [ ] For each plan displayed, user can see the following details:
- * [ ] **Graphic, Caption, Username,Ratings,Time taken,Add to favorites icon**
+ * [ ] Graphic, Caption, Username, Ratings, Time taken, Add to favorites icon
-* [ ]  For each **plan displayed, user can select the plan to see following details**:
+* [ ]  For each plan displayed, user can select the plan to see following details:
- * [ ] **places displayed based on days,time taken to visit,photos,videos,created by user details,option to follow the plan,add/update the plan in his personal bucket Caption, Username,Ratings,Time taken,Reviews and Ratings from Trip Advisor /Yelp**
+ * [ ] places displayed based on days/time taken to visit, photos, videos, created by user details, option to follow the plan, add/update the plan in his personal bucket, caption, username, reviews and ratings from Trip Advisor/Yelp**

 The following **optional** features are implemented:
 * [ ] User can **pull-to-refresh** popular stream to get the latest popular plans
 * [ ] Show latest comments for each plan
-* [ ] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
+* [ ] Display each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
 * [ ] Display a nice default placeholder graphic for each image during loading
 * [ ] Improved the user interface through styling and coloring
-* [ ] Show last 2 comments for each plan
-* [ ] Allow user to view all comments for each plan  within a separate activity or dialog fragment
+* [ ] Allow user to view all comments for each plan using a modal overlay
 * [ ] Allow images/video posts to be played in full-screen using the VideoView

 ## Wireframes